IRSI-FIRE/CEUR-Scripts/README.md

 ```
 - This step fetches latest CEUR index template and creates a skeleton with conference details.
 - The current script is tested on 27-12-2025 and is not guaranteed to work if CEUR updates the HTML index.html template in future.

-**Note: It is important that you Verify the conference details in the resulting base-index.html file**.
+**Note:** It is important that you verify the conference details in the resulting base-index.html file at this point

 ### 4. Create the proceedings folder